Stakeholder engagement for Child Support customers

 Why we engage stakeholders

 Engaging with stakeholders to support separated parents and their children is a key driver for us.
 Stakeholders provide advice and assistance to separated parents, and we encourage input about issues and opportunities to improve our processes and service delivery.
 We also invite stakeholders to help us develop and test new products and services.
-For example, the Me and My series and A kid’s guide to changing families include input from community service providers, advocacy groups, counsellors and separated parents and their children.

 Who we engage with